Where this comes from

 First solo: September 8, 1928, age 16, in a Velie Mono Coupe — a single-engine, two-seat, high-wing trainer.
 Verified through family records and the 2003 History Channel documentary credits.
 That date is a real anchor — it's the reason Trove Collections is timing toward 2028 as its centennial year.

-The career that followed runs straight through the spine of the 20th century: Army Air Corps first; hired by TWA in 1940 originally as a test pilot; recalled to active duty after Pearl Harbor; commander of the 490th Bombardment Squadron, which started as a fighter squadron flying P-40s and early P-51s before being converted to a B-25 Mitchell bomber unit.
+The career that followed runs straight through the spine of the 20th century: Army Air Corps first; hired by TWA in 1940 originally as a test pilot; recalled to active duty after Pearl Harbor.
+His unit was flying P-40s and early P-51s when the word came down: they were becoming a bomber squadron.
+On October 20, 1942, Grandpa Jim took command — the first commander of the 490th Bombardment Squadron, the B-25 Mitchell unit the war would come to know as the Burma Bridge Busters.
 The Skull & Wings squadron insignia, painted on the nose of a B-25 named Flagship of the Skull & Wings, originated in his command.
-He took command October 20, 1942 — which may also be the date of the fighter-to-bomber conversion.

 Late in the war he flew Foreign Aircraft Evaluation at Wright Field — Wright-Patterson AFB — flight-testing captured German and Japanese aircraft against US fighters to find the weaknesses.
 Two test pilots would dog-fight a captured Axis aircraft against one of ours, then swap.
 Declassified, well-documented, real.